Policy on Resident Research

 What if I want to do something for which there is no grant funding available?

-This is problematic and needs to be disucssed on an individual basis.
+This is problematic and needs to be discussed on an individual basis.

 What if I want to obtain an additional degree?